open-contracting/extension_registry/README.md

   * If the extension is *live*, set this to the branch name at which the version is continuously updated, or to a version name chosen by the extension's author.
 * `Base URL` (required): The URL to which `extension.json` can be appended to retrieve the metadata for this version of the extension.
 * `Download URL`: The URL to retrieve a ZIP archive of this version of the extension.

+## Maintenance

+Presently, the standard documentation renders lists of community extensions using a `extensions.js` file, that aggregates information from the registry and each extension.
+This file is now published on GitHub at [build/extensions.js](/build/extensions.js).
+To regenerate the file:

+    pip install -r requirements.txt
+    python scripts/compile.py

+This repository has tests to validate `extensions.csv` and `extension_versions.csv` and to check the integrity of `extensions.js`.